gabrielkorytiak/Windows-Deployment-Script/README.md

 exract downloaded files into a folder

-Use software like PowerISO to place downloaded files from respository on root direcotry of Windows Instalation Media (Winrar or 7-zip cannot beused for this )
+Use software like PowerISO to place downloaded files from respository on root direcotry of Windows Instalation Media (Winrar or 7-zip cannot beused for this purpose)

 Save the modified media

 Burn it to DVD